FrankWorldview/blockchain/smart_contracts/lecture/ERC-721_Tokens_Improved.md

 - 🎯 **Uniqueness**: Each token has a unique `tokenId` and cannot be replaced or subdivided.
 - 👤 **Ownership Tracking**: The Ethereum blockchain maintains a public, tamper-proof record of ownership.
 - 🔄 **Transferability**: Tokens can be securely transferred between accounts or smart contracts.
-- 🧾 **Metadata Support**: Every token can be linked to a JSON metadata file that describes its properties.
+- 🧾 **Metadata Support**: Each token is associated with a metadata URI pointing to descriptive JSON data.
 - 🔗 **Interoperability**: Compatible with wallets, marketplaces (like OpenSea), and dApps that support the ERC-721 standard.

 ---